Planning Your Service Retirement

 • Years of Service Credit: Your years of service credit increase with every hour worked.
 Therefore, each pay period your benefit increases.

-• Final Average Compensation: The amount of money you have earned prior to retirement that will be used when determining your benefit.
+• Final Average Compensation (FAC): The amount of money you have earned prior to retirement that will be used when determining your benefit.
 The definition varies based on your tier.

-• Tier 1: Your highest 12-consecutive months of earnable compensation at any time during your membership or with a reciprocal agency with which you have established reciprocity.
+• Tier 1: Your highest 12-consecutive months of earnable compensation at any time during your membership or if you established reciprocity with a reciprocal agency, SBCERA will use the FAC as reported by that reciprocal agency if it is higher.
+The salary reported by the reciprocal agency may be 12 or 36-consecutive months depending on your membership tier with them.

 • Tier 2: The average of your highest 36-consecutive months of pensionable compensation at any time during your membership with SBCERA.